FrancescoMucci/VeriOSS-thesis-summary/README.md

 # VeriOSS master's thesis summary

-This repository contains the summary of my thesis work for the [master's degree in computer science](https://www.informaticamagistrale.unifi.it/) at the [University of Florence](https://www.unifi.it/).
+This repository contains the summary of my thesis work for the [Master's degree in Computer Science](https://www.informaticamagistrale.unifi.it/) at the [University of Florence](https://www.unifi.it/).

 See https://github.com/FrancescoMucci/VeriOSS-thesis for the thesis.